-Intraday trading, also known as day trading, is a popular way to approach the markets.
-Many traders earn enough from intraday trading to make a full-time living.
+Intraday trading, also known as day trading, represents a dynamic approach to the markets.
+Many traders generate sufficient income from intraday trading to sustain a full-time lifestyle.

 What is Intraday Trading?

-Intraday trading involves buying and selling assets in the span of a single market day.
-For example, an intraday trader might buy a stock at 11 am and then sell it at 2 pm, just a few hours later.
-Some intraday trades last several hours, while others are as short as a few minutes.
+Intraday trading involves buying and selling assets within a single market day.
+For instance, an intraday trader might purchase a stock at 11 am and sell it at 2 pm, just hours later.
+Some intraday trades span several hours, while others conclude within minutes.

-Intraday traders rarely keep positions open overnight – that is, after the market closes.
-This means that they start each day with a clean slate of trades.
-Day traders can trade any asset, including stocks, forex, commodities, and bonds.
+Intraday traders rarely maintain positions overnight – after market closure.
+This approach means they begin each day with a fresh trading slate.
+Day traders can trade various assets, including stocks, forex, commodities, and bonds.

-Importantly, when day trading stocks, traders have to keep the Pattern Day Trader (PDT) rule in mind.
-This is a rule created by the Financial Industry Regulatory Authority (FINRA) that puts in place certain restrictions around day trading.
-The PDT rule only applies to margin accounts, not cash accounts.
+When day trading stocks, traders must consider the Pattern Day Trader (PDT) rule.
+This regulation, established by the Financial Industry Regulatory Authority (FINRA), imposes specific restrictions on day trading activities.
+The PDT rule applies exclusively to margin accounts, not cash accounts.

-If you make four or more day trades within the span of five market days, you will trigger the PDT rule.
-Once triggered, you must keep a balance of at least $25,000 in your brokerage account.
-If you fall below this balance, your broker will not allow you to day trade.
-You can still open positions, but you’ll have to wait until at least the next market day to close them.
+Making four or more day trades within five market days triggers the PDT rule.
+Once activated, you must maintain at least $25,000 in your brokerage account.
+Falling below this threshold prevents your broker from allowing day trades.
+You can still open positions, but must wait until the next market day to close them.

 Goals of Intraday Trading

-The goal of intraday trading is to make a profit from intraday ups and downs in the price of a stock.
+Intraday trading aims to profit from intraday price fluctuations in stocks.
 This daily price action creates short-term opportunities for traders to buy low and sell high or vice versa.

-Intraday trading is very different from long-term investing.
-The goal of investing is to find strong companies that will become more valuable over time.
-Intraday traders rarely consider the quality of a company and focus exclusively on price action in the stock they’re trading.
+Intraday trading differs significantly from long-term investing.
+While investing focuses on identifying strong companies that will appreciate over time, intraday traders rarely evaluate company fundamentals and concentrate exclusively on price action in their chosen stocks.

-Another important aspect of intraday trading is turning over capital quickly.
-A trader might use the same $30,000 in starting capital for dozens of trades in a week, earning small profits with each trade.
-The more this capital is redeployed, the faster it can grow.
+Rapid capital turnover represents another crucial element of intraday trading.
+A trader might deploy the same $30,000 across dozens of trades weekly, earning modest profits on each transaction.
+The more frequently this capital gets redeployed, the faster it can compound.

 Intraday Trading Styles

-There are many different strategies that intraday traders can use to find and execute trades.
-Every trader needs to develop a strategy that works for them and fine-tune it for market conditions.
+Intraday traders employ various strategies to identify and execute trades.
+Every trader must develop a personalized strategy and adapt it to prevailing market conditions.

-That said, intraday trading strategies can be broadly grouped into a few categories.
-Two of the most popular are scalping and momentum trading.
+Nevertheless, intraday trading strategies typically fall into several broad categories.
+Two of the most prevalent approaches are scalping and momentum trading.

 Scalping

-Scalping is a type of day trading that involves placing many short-lived trades each day.
-One scalping trade might only last a few minutes and have a profit target of just 0.25%.
+Scalping involves executing numerous brief trades daily.
+A single scalping trade might last mere minutes with a profit target of just 0.25%.

 Momentum Trading

-Momentum trading is a style of intraday trading that involves riding a stock’s price momentum.
-For example, if a stock is making a strong bullish movement, momentum traders aim to buy low and sell high.
+Momentum trading capitalizes on a stock’s price momentum.
+For example, when a stock exhibits strong bullish movement, momentum traders seek to buy low and sell high.

-Momentum trades typically extend a few hours from start to finish.
-They entail greater risks and greater potential rewards than scalping trades, so traders need to be confident in the setup they’re targeting.
-A momentum trader may only place one or two trades in a whole day.
+Momentum trades typically last several hours from initiation to completion.
+They involve greater risks and higher potential rewards than scalping trades, requiring traders to have confidence in their targeted setups.
+A momentum trader may execute only one or two trades per day.

-Note that momentum trading is also a popular type of swing trading, which involves trades that take multiple days to weeks.
-For the purposes of intraday trading, all momentum trades should be closed by the end of the market day.
+Note that momentum trading is also popular in swing trading, which involves trades lasting multiple days to weeks.
+For intraday trading purposes, all momentum trades must close by market’s end.

 Pros & Cons of Intraday Trading